nzw0301/grla2018/README.md

-This repository provides the source codes used in [Node Centralities and Classification Performance for Characterizing Node Embedding Algorithms](https://openreview.net/forum?id=Sk9QRnCIM) submitted to ICLR 2018 workshop track.
+This repository provides the source codes used in _Analyzing Centralities of Embedded Nodes_ submitted to GRLA 2018.

 ## Experimental environment